More Than Stories

 Stories matter.

-We chose the name More Than Stories because we believe care work must go beyond narrative.
+We chose the name More Than Stories because we believe meaningful change requires more than narrative alone.

 -